Frojd/Wagtail-Pipit/README.md

 3. Fill in the questions and you are done!

 ## Where to go from here?
 We recommend you to check out our [Getting Started Guide](@TODO).
-Otherwise you can read up any of the following topics:
+Otherwise, you can read up any of the following topics:
 - [Frontend developer workflow](@TODO)
 - [Datasync between envrionments](@TODO)
 - [Scaffolding CLI](@TODO)